 Elastic Container Registry stores Docker container images used by ECS, EKS, and Lambda.
 Attackers exploit repository policies, image pull access, and push permissions for supply chain attacks, credential theft, and persistent backdoors.

-ECR offers basic scanning (Clair-based) and enhanced scanning (Amazon Inspector) for CVE detection.
+ECR offers basic scanning (Amazon-native, formerly Clair-based) and enhanced scanning (Amazon Inspector) for CVE detection.
 Image signing via AWS Signer or Notation validates image provenance.
 Without signing verification, any image pushed to a repository can be deployed to production.

 ECR is a critical supply chain component.
 Compromised images get deployed to production via ECS/EKS.
 Image layers may contain hardcoded secrets.
 Cross-account pull permissions can expose images to attackers.